 While almost everybody is somewhat familiar with the term ceramic and porcelain, many people don’t know the difference between the two.
 When it comes to choosing floor or wall tiles, ceramic or porcelain floor tile becomes the confusing question.
 There is one simple answer: Porcelain is the name for the ceramic with water absorption below 0.5%.
 This is a great choice for floors and walls whereas, ceramic tiles are limited to just for wall.

-According to science textbooks and dictionaries: ceramics are nonmetallic and inorganic solids that aren’t metal or based on carbon compounds.
+According to science textbooks and dictionaries, “Ceramics are nonmetallic and inorganic solids that aren’t metal or based on carbon compounds.”

-How ceramic tiles are made?
+How are ceramic tiles made?

-When clay, sand and water mix is strengthened with cement and fired in a much higher temperatures, ceramic tile becomes harder, stronger and less absorbent.
+When clay, sand and water mix is strengthened with cement and fired into much higher temperatures, ceramic tile becomes harder, stronger and less absorbent.
 This is the ceramic tile that we call porcelain tile.
 For a ceramic tile to be considered a porcelain tile, it must have 0.5% or below water absorption.

 What is glazed porcelain?

 The word glaze comes from the word glass.
 This is a non-porous layer that contains liquified glass and covers and fills the surface of the tile.
 The glaze can be either shiny or not matte.

 What is polished porcelain tile?

 Shiny glaze doesn’t have a solid gloss like marble.
 When looked at from a certain angle, it ripples like an orange peel and is also slippery.